systeminit/si/app/docs/src/reference/schema.md

 1. Resist the temptation to abstract the resource you are modeling.
 Schemas in System Initiative work best when they are as close to 1:1 models of the upstream.
-2. Frequently the right set of properties for a component mirror what they need when they are created.
+2. Frequently, the correct set of properties for a component mirrors what they need when they are created.